mrdoob/three.js/threejs/lessons/threejs-optimize-lots-of-objects.md

 latitude above or below the equator.
 The <span style="color: red;">red sphere</span> represents the offset that that `positionHelper` provides.

-We could do all of the math manually to figure out positions on the global but doing it this way leaves most of the math to the library itself so we don't need to deal with.
+We could do all of the math manually to figure out positions on the globe but doing it this way leaves most of the math to the library itself so we don't need to deal with.